intel/intel-inb-manageability/inbm/proto/inbs-mock/README.md

 ## Additional Information

 The server utilizes gRPC interceptors for basic authentication.
-For testing purposes, ensure that the client sends the correct metadata with an "authorization" key having the value "Bearer good_token".
+For testing purposes, ensure that the client sends the correct metadata with a "token" key having the value "good_token".